MJKSabit/microservice-for-beginners/0-auth/README.md

 1. `auth.js`

-   There is only one endpoint `GET /validate` which checks if the user has provided basic authentication password as `password`.
+   There is only one endpoint, `GET /validate`, which checks if the user has provided basic authentication password as `password`.
 Note that, the username is sent to the response via `User` header.
 Authentication endpoint can relay information to the next API endpoint via headers only, response body will not be used.
-Wheather a request should be allowed to pass to a secured service is determined by the response status of the validation endpoint.
+Whether a request should be allowed to pass to a secured service is determined by the response status of the validation endpoint.
 Only responses with `2xx` code is allowed to pass on to the next level.
 In the following case, we have sent `204` and `401` for successful and unsuccessful login attempts respectively.

    ```js
    const express = require("express");